-As you saw in the chart, Fidelity’s robo-advisor boasts an annualized performance of 10.08% compared to 9.00% for Vanguard and 8.69% for Schwab.
+As you saw in the chart, Fidelity’s robo-advisor claims an annualized performance of 3.09% compared to 2.76% for Vanguard and 2.30% for Schwab.

 You can expect Vanguard’s all-in cost to be about 0.13% better than Fidelity’s.
-However, the annual difference in return has favored Fidelity by 1.08%.
+However, the annual difference in return has favored Fidelity by 0.33% in the last three years.
+Prior to the onset of COVID-19 and high inflation, when the markets were performing better, Fidelity was outperforming Vanguard by 1.08% on an annual basis.
 That’s a far more impactful number.

 Fidelity’s median robo-advisor portfolio skews more heavily toward stock in large-cap domestic companies.
 Contrast that with Schwab, which retains a larger percentage of its portfolios in bonds and cash.

 When the markets are performing well, one would expect Fidelity to outperform Schwab.
 The reverse wasn’t true in the recent market downturn.
 Large-cap U.S. stocks outperformed other options and are more prominent in Fidelity’s portfolios.
 Fidelity also put all of its fixed income in municipal bonds, which also outperformed.

 Vanguard’s portfolio allocation is more down the middle.

 Of course, you can’t predict with certainty which of the three options will provide the best long-term performance.
 However, if you have a strongly-held investment philosophy, it’s nice to understand the differences so you can pick the product that most aligns with your way of thinking.

 Also, it’s worth noting that strong performance can easily overcome the slight differences between all-in costs.